SalviaTh/deepfake-detector/README.md

 ---

 ## 📊 Dataset & Training
-The model was trained on the **FaceForensics++** dataset, utilizing data augmentation techniques via the `albumentations` library to improve robustness against various compression and manipulation artifacts.
+The model was trained on the